Plank theorems and their applications: a survey: Other types of plank problems and polynomial analogues

 for all $1\leq k\leq n$. \end{conjecture}

+An alert reader might have noticed that this is nothing but a spherical variant of \cref{thm:om}.
 We remark that in 2021, a new proof of the Fejes Tóth zone conjecture (for zones of equal width) was given by Ortega-Moreno \cite{inverse}, starting with the previous reformulation.
-The approach it employs is quite different from the one in Jiang and Polyanskii's paper and uses the somewhat new concept of inverse eigenvectors in convex geometry, which are used to transform a geometry problem into a study of the behavior of polynomials (they were complex in the complex plank problem, and they are trigonometric in the proof of \cref{fejes ref}).
-We say that a vector $x$ is an \textit{inverse eigenvector of $M$} if $M=x^{-1}$, where by definition the $i$th component of $x^{-1}$ is the inverse of the $i$th component of $x$.
-These inverse eigenvectors appear implicitly in the proof of Ball's plank theorem in the complex case, and in fact you can interpret \cref{prop:comp} as saying that every complex positive semidefinite hermitian matrix with $1's$ on the diagonal has an inverse eigenvector in the complex $\ell_\infty$ unit ball.
+The approach he employs is quite different from the one in Jiang and Polyanskii's paper and uses the somewhat new concept of inverse eigenvectors in convex geometry, which are used to transform a geometry problem into a study of the behavior of polynomials (they were complex in the complex plank problem, and they are trigonometric in the proof of \cref{fejes ref}).
+We say that a vector $x$ is an \textit{inverse eigenvector of $M$} if $Mx=x^{-1}$, where by definition the $i$th component of $x^{-1}$ is the inverse of the $i$th component of $x$.
+These inverse eigenvectors were only formally introduced and defined in \cite{ambrus2019analytic}, but they appear implicitly in the proof of Ball's plank theorem in the complex case, and in fact you can interpret \cref{prop:comp} as saying that every complex positive semidefinite hermitian matrix with $1's$ on the diagonal has an inverse eigenvector in the complex $\ell_\infty$ unit ball.

-Zhao \cite{zhao} recently simplified the proof of Ortega-Moreno by eliminating the need for the notion of inverse eigenvectors.
+Zhao \cite{zhao} recently simplified the proof of Ortega-Moreno by eliminating the need for the notion of inverse eigenvectors, using instead the polynomial approach that we alluded to in \cref{sec:stream1}.
 In fact, this is a striking example of how bringing in tools from trigonometry and elementary analysis greatly simplifies a problem that seemed intractable for decades.
-Let us present his short and neat argument.
+Let us outline his short and neat argument.

 We will show that the statement of \cref{fejes ref} holds when $u$ is a unit vector that maximizes $\prod_{i=1}^n\abs{\inner{v_i}{u}}$.
 For the sake of contradiction, suppose that $\abs{\inner{v_1}{u}}<\sin(\pi/2n)$ and consider the plane spanned by $\{u,v_1\}$.
 Then we can take a vector $w\perp u$ with $|w|<1$ such that, if